 Celebrate the people you serve.
 Think about the values that matter to your current client base and to the audience profile you want to attract.
 How can you support their passions and elevate the things that matter to them?

 For instance, if living a healthy lifestyle is important to a large segment of your clients, consider including healthier snack options or fitness-oriented reading material around the office space.
 If a number of your clients are interested in art, or create their own, consider integrating a gallery space within the office and offering to display their work.
 Find ways to help your clients see themselves and their interests reflected in the environment you create.

 Keep pace with your evolving audience.
 An appealing office can help you build inroads with prospects—and reassure them that your business style or approach to things like technology, service, or efficiency is a good fit with their expectations.
-For example, firms catering to a young investor base might consider replacing traditional mahogany-and-leather interiors with sleek, high-tech amenities or a casual, fun-meets-functional layout that's also conducive to hosting social events.
+For example, firms catering to a young investor base might consider replacing traditional mahogany and leather interiors with sleek, high-tech amenities or a casual, fun-meets-functional layout that's also conducive to hosting social events.

 Be flexible and versatile.
 Consider the functionality of your physical office and whether you have opportunities to use different spaces to meet a client's unique needs.
 Depending on your target demographic, investors may prefer to meet in a traditional, closed conference space, while others may be more comfortable on couches in a quiet corner or around a café table for a more relaxed experience.
 Look for ways to create the optimal, "natural habitat" experience for your chosen segment.

-Remember that small changes go a long way; you don't have to rush out and remodel the entire office overnight.
+Remember that small changes can go a long way; you don't have to rush out and remodel the entire office overnight.
 It's the unique blend of expertise, personality, and the quality of care you provide—as well as your physical presence—that truly differentiates your firm and strengthens your brand.

 - Read Creating Your Own Formula for the Modern Office, our white paper that takes an in-depth look at how advisors are designing their offices for a post-pandemic world.